sgennarelli13/GRC-Lab/README.md

 ### Tools Used

 - *NIST sp 800-53r5 Control Catalog* for identifying risk controls
-- *NIST CSF to HIPPA Security Crosswalk* for identifying aditional risks and possible gaps in the risk management program
+- *NIST CSF to HIPAA Security Crosswalk* for identifying aditional risks and possible gaps in the risk management program
 - *NIST SP800-53r5 Risk Assessment Procedures* for calculating residual risk

 ## Steps